-For students who are simultaneously pursuing the MM in Voice and the Graduate Certificate in Vocology for Vocalists, E695 will substitute for E594 in the MM Voice pedagogy requirement.
+For students who are simultaneously pursuing the MM Voice degree and the Graduate Certificate in Vocology for Vocalists, E695 Voice Pedagogy: Research Foundations will substitute for E594 Voice Pedagogy in the MM Voice pedagogy requirement.

 Students pursuing the Graduate Certificate in Vocology for Vocalists are subject to the provisions of graduate academic standing in the Jacobs School of Music.